DCAN-Labs/hbcd-docs/docs/data_access/dataformats/tabulated.md

 ![](../images/shadowmatrix.png)

 In HBCD, some participant responses like “Don’t know” or “Decline to answer” (which are typically considered non-responses) are deliberately converted to missing values in the data file, with the original response converted to a missingness reason stored in the shadow matrix.
-This prevents analytical errors such as inadvertently treating placeholder codes (like `777` or `999`, common in other datasets) as valid numeric values during analysis.
+This prevents analytical errors such as inadvertently treating placeholder codes (like `777` or `999`, common in other datasets) as valid numeric values during analysis and ensures consistency in data types across all entries (e.g. text notes in numeric fields are avoided).

 <div id="shadowFYI" class="notification-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa-regular fa-lightbulb"></i></span>